-- DIG has trained and coached 882 county WASH staff and staff members working for 231 WASH enterprises as of March 2021.
+- DIG trained and coached 985 county WASH staff and staff members working for 231 WASH enterprises.

-- DIG has coached 563 women and 319 men to strengthen their knowledge and skills in: financial planning; customer service; marketing; accounting; computer literacy; gender inclusiveness; operations; and maintenance.
+- DIG strengthened the WASH enterprise staff members’ knowledge and skills in financial planning; customer service; marketing; accounting; computer literacy; gender inclusiveness; operations; and maintenance.

 - Each WASH enterprise developed three- to five-year business plans to expand services.

-- An additional 449,492 people have gained access to clean drinking water.
+- An additional 510,000+ people gained access to clean drinking water.

 - On average, the enterprises improved water sales by increasing water provision from 8 hours to 10 hours per day.

 - Water supply increased from 2,376 cubic meters to 3,322 on monthly basis.

 - The WASH enterprises increased their sales from KES 142,038 to KES190,916 (USD 1,297 to 1,743).